THE LOGIC NOTES

 Theorems

 An application of IMPI allows one of the assumptions to be discharged.
 Now what happens if we carry on applying the rule and discharging when there is only one assumption left?
 Naturally enough, what happens is that the assumption side of the resulting sequent is empty.
 Consider what it means for the premise set to be empty.
 The sequent must correspond to an argument form with no premises.
+On our working definition of validity, a valid sequent without premises is one whose conclusion is necessarily true, so it holds no matter what, without needing the support of any assumption.
 That is, the conclusion is of a form which can be proved without any special assumptions at all: it holds just in virtue of pure logic.
 Such a formula is called a theorem.
 We write

 SP {((p AND q) IMP p) IMP r ⊢ r} PL {1} {1} {((p AND q) IMP p) IMP r} {A} PL {2} {2} {p AND q} {A} PL {2} {3} {p} {2 ANDE} PL {} {4} {(p AND q) IMP p} {3 [2] IMPI} PL {1} {4} {r} {1, 4 IMPE} EP